 If you discover any more vegan gummies, let me know in the comments. 🙂

-They make my mouth hurt just thinking about them because I can eat WAY too many of these sweet and sour candies.
+Sour Patch Kids make my mouth hurt just thinking about them because I can eat WAY too many of these sweet and sour candies.
 If anyone has ever eaten too much sour candy you know what that feels like!

-Perfectly sweet little berry shaped candies.
+Swedish Berries are perfectly sweet little berry shaped candies.
 Oddly delicious when you mix them into vegan movie theatre popcorn.

-Soft, chewy, kinda waxy... but almost in a good way if that's possible.
+Keeping things Swedish for a sec.
+Swedish Fish are soft, chewy, kinda waxy... but almost in a good way if that's possible.